nexustech101/nexustech101/README.md

-# 🚀 Full-Stack Systems Engineer & Technical Architect
+# 🚀 Full-Stack DevOps Engineer

 **Building intelligent, scalable systems at the intersection of web technologies, machine learning, and DevOps**